Introduction

 For instance, imagine a seller quickly spotting which items are flying off the shelves and adjusting their inventory accordingly.
 This proactive approach can lead to increased sales and happier customers.
 Plus, SKUs enhance communication across departments, ensuring everyone in the supply chain knows what's available.

 But it doesn't stop there!
-The SKU definition also supports accurate demand forecasting and helps tweak procurement strategies, empowering businesses to make informed decisions.
+The [SKU definition](https://blog.genalpha.com/smarty-parts-definition-importance-and-key-characteristics) also supports accurate and helps tweak procurement strategies, empowering businesses to make informed decisions.
 Ever heard of Pareto Analysis?
 It’s a fantastic way to prioritize products based on their contribution to total sales and margins, sticking to that 80/20 rule.

 Differentiate SKUs from UPCs and Other Inventory Codes